 Brainstorm what you want to get out of your presentation.
 What would you like your audience to come away with?
 Don’t worry about specifics.
 At the brainstorming stage, just write down anything that comes to mind.

 Figure out your setting.
 What’s the context of this presentation?
 Will it be to an all-hands meeting?
 A conference?
-The setting will help you determine how technical the presentation should be, how long you should speak, how formal you should be, and much more.
+The setting will help you determine how technical the presentation should be, if you need a business presentation template, how long you should speak, how formal you should be, and much more.

 Outline your presentation.
 Treat it like an essay.
 You’ll want to start with an introduction, lay out 3-5 main points, then conclude.
 Include as many details as you’d like; you can always cut down your word count later.

 Draft the text that will appear on your slides.
 Start adding information from your outline onto the slides themselves.

 Get creative with the visuals!
 Dress up your slide deck with photos, icons, charts, and other images.
 Make sure the slides are easy to read but don’t be afraid to have fun with them.
 Visuals are a great way to keep your audience engaged and make a creative presentation template.